-In 2007, Turner made his first music away from Arctic Monkeys having formed The Last Shadow Puppets with Miles Kane, who had previously supported Arctic Monkeys on tour as part of The Rascals.
-The duo’s first and only album so far, 'The Age Of The Understatement‘, was recorded with James Ford and Owen Pallett in two weeks.
-Upon its release on April 21 2008, NME described the record as “an awesome achievement – a modern reinvigoration of an archaic, dead musical language."
+The band’s follow-up, ‘Favourite Worst Nightmare’, went straight to number one in the albums chart and was critically acclaimed, featuring complex yet infectious indie-pop bangers.
+That same year, Turner made his first music away from Arctic Monkeys having formed The Last Shadow Puppets with Miles Kane, who had previously supported Arctic Monkeys on tour as part of The Rascals.
+The duo’s first album, ‘The Age Of The Understatement‘, was recorded with James Ford and Owen Pallett in two weeks.
+Upon its release on April 21 2008, NME described the record as “an awesome achievement – a modern reinvigoration of an archaic, dead musical language”.